 Lagavulin Distillery Tours, Pricing & Bookings

-£20 - 60 mins - a guided tour of Lagavulin Distillery, and a three-dram tutored tasting (including a sample of a distillery exclusive bottling).
+Available 7 days at 10:15 am and 3pm until 17th October, £22 per person and approximately 60 minutes duration.
+A guided tour of Lagavulin Distillery, and a three-dram tutored tasting (including a sample of a distillery exclusive bottling).
 Includes a Lagavulin branded glass for you to take home.
 Click here for more information or to book the Lagavulin Classic Tour.
+Children aged 8 years and over are welcome on the tour (childrens tickets are £11), and drivers drams (takeaway samples) are available.

-£90 - 90 mins - an elevated whisky experience.
-Tasting of five Lagavulin Distillery exclusive whiskies, including one single cask sample, and you will get to take home your own hand-filled 200 ml bottle of single cask Lagavulin.
+Available 7 days at 10:45 am and 2:00pm until 17 October, £115 per person, approximately 2 hours duration.
+An elevated whisky experience tasting of five (5) Lagavulin Distillery exclusive whiskies, including one single cask sample, and you will get to take home your own hand-filled 200 ml bottle of single cask Lagavulin.
 Click here for more information or to book the Lagavulin Distillery Exclusive Tasting.
+Persons aged 18 years and over only.
+Drivers drams are available.

 Lagavulin Distillery Images